Skip to content

 # Invalid - cannot use := syntax with var

-# var X := 0 # ERROR 3515
+# var X := 0 # Error

 The type inference syntax := cannot be used with var.
 You must explicitly declare the type.

-Must provide initial value:
+Must provide initial value (in local scope):

 # Valid - initialized